-Under the provisions of Financial Reporting Standard No. 1 (Revised), the company has not prepared a cash flow statement because it is a wholly owned subsidiary of the company of which consolidated accounts are publicly available (see note 15).
+Under the provisions of Financial Reporting Standard No. 1 (revised), the company has not prepared a cash flow statement because it is a wholly owned subsidiary of a company incorporated in Great Britain which is part of a group which prepares a consolidated cash flow statement (see note 13).